dylee90/ni-nfvo-module/README.md

 - Copy the three files into this directory and run `refresh.sh`.

 ## Create vnfflavor
+Currently, creating vnfflavor is the same as openstack flavor, with:
+- vnfflavor name should start with `vnf.`.
-Currently, creating vnfflavor is the same as openstack flavor, plus that metadata should contains two custom fields: `os_image_id` - the openstack image id of the vnf, and `default_user_data` - the default user data to configure the vnf at the start (e.g., cloud config, commands to run at start).
+- Metadata should contains two custom fields: `os_image_id` - the openstack image id of the vnf, and `default_user_data` - the default user data to configure the vnf at the start (e.g., cloud config, commands to run at start).

 [1] https://editor.swagger.io/